c-clin/fend-memory-game/README.md

 ### Special Features

+* Count the number of player's moves.
-The game counts each moves played by the player and the stars on the score panel will decrease accordingly until there is only one star left.
-A timer is also in place to record the time it takes for the player to finish the game.
-The restart button can be clicked anytime during the game if player wants to start over.
+* Stars will decrease accordingly with the number of moves.
+* A timer will record the time it takes for the player to complete the game.
+* Player can restart the game any time with the restart button.

 ### Dependencies

 The game was built with HTML, CSS, and JavaScript.

 ### Demo

 * Please click the link below to see a demo of the application.
 * [Demo] (https://chickencat.github.io/fend-memory-game/)